crillab/crusti_g2io/README.md

 # crusti_g2io: a Graph Generator following an Inner/Outer pattern

-This app is dedicated to the generation of directed graphs where nodes form communities, with links between these communities.
+This app is dedicated to the generation of graphs where nodes form communities, with links between these communities.

 To generate a graph, three parameters must be provided:
   - an _outer graph generator_, which produces a graph used to give the links between the communities;